codegold79/100DaysOfCode/log.md

 **Today's Progress** I followed a GCP tutorial for using Cloud Functions and Go to make a Slack slash command: https://cloud.google.com/functions/docs/tutorials/slack.
 It was a lot of fun to build and test out, but the final response is interpreted as a string and doesn't look at the json I sent.
 Reading Slack's documentation, it looks like they might have changed the response message structure.
 I think I need a block property and get rid of the response_type property.

 **Link(s) to Work** https://github.com/codegold79/daekath

+### Day 74: Wednesday, November 20, 2019

+**Today's Progress** I found the reason for my woes yesterday was because I had "Content-Type:" instead of "Content-Type".
+That colon was the only difference between Slack API interpreting the JSON and not.
+With that working, I wanted to see how different it would be running the same code on Lambda.
+AWS was more difficult to navigate, given that the roles are hard to select permissions for, and I had to manually set up the API Gateway trigger.
+In GCP, I didn't have to set the role and the API Gateway was simply selecting "HTTP" from a drop-down menu.
+I make a couple minor changes such as storing the SLACK_TOKEN in an environmental variable and generating a door code, instead of inspirational quotes.

+**Link(s) to Work** https://github.com/codegold79/daekath